 I wonder if our desire to have “aliens” rescue us is our desire to go deeper into ourselves – which is alien to our self-awareness.
 We are the ones we’ve been waiting for!
 Maybe not as strong as it once was, our belief that outer space aliens will save us from ourselves is really our desire for inner space aliens to save us.
 Inner space aliens – part of our psyche that is alien to our conscious mind – can save us!

 But, we are not mature enough (as a whole, as humans) to see the abstract (?) truth about it.
-We need a “concrete” truth and that happens to be outer space aliens.
+We need a “concrete” truth and to that happens to be outer space aliens.
 So what might this say about the most current fixation with aliens as defined as “others not born in this country” – as many have obsessed about in the US, UK, Scandinavia, and other places?
 The more we push away the concrete example of “alien” are we getting closer to a thinly veiled abstract “other” that is our own spiritual maturation?

 UGH!
 Words fail me!

 We don’t understand, so we fear.
 That which we fear, we destroy.
-[I believe this is an American Indian saying and I don’t know who to attribute it to] Since we are so concrete in thought, we push away those we don’t understand.
+[I believe this is a Native American saying and I don’t know who to attribute it to] Since we are so concrete in thought, we push away those we don’t understand.
 When we can’t push them away through words, we push them away through deeds – barriers like physical walls and fences, legal, social – all to make sure the “alien” doesn’t invade our spiritual space.
 But we can’t do this forever, though I bet some will try.
 The “alien” person is a stand-in for the more abstract inner alien of spiritual maturity (I think I’m losing my ability to clarify here, but I’ll keep trying).